Rosein/Minesweeper/ReadMe.md

 ## Planned Updates

-- [ ] when clicked on empty field - all attacheched empty fields and surrounding fields with numbers should appear
+- [x] when clicked on empty field - all attacheched empty fields and surrounding fields with numbers should appear
 - [ ] when clicked on bomb - game is over and lost
 - [ ] when all fields apart of bombs are displayed - game is over and won
 - [ ] display amount of bombs left to find
+- [ ] add time counter
 - [ ] add background